basarat/mobx-typescript-react/01 init/README.md

 ```
 ***Demo react click the button a few times***
 * As we click the button the click count is incremented and the ui updates accordingly.

 ***Open up shell***
-Using mobx in a typescript react application is super easy.
+Using mobx in a react application is super easy.
 All we need to do is install `mobx` along with `mobx-react`.

 ```sh
 npm install mobx mobx-react